headlessuigm/headlessui/docs/docs/getting-started/quick-start.md

 ui_step();
 ```

-And finally in the _Draw_ event, add:
+And finally in the _Draw GUI_ event, add:

 ```js
 ui_draw();